marurevi/Portfolio/README.md

 # Portfolio-setup-and-mobile-version-skeleton

 ## Description
 I built a personal portfolio site, using images and backgrounds to enhance the look of the website.
-This project has been created from a Figma template.
+This project has been created from a Figma design.
 It has been done using responsiveness to fit in a mobile or in desktop screen.

 ## Built With
 - HTML